 Managing costs is a key element of our business strategy.
 Consistent with this element of our strategy, during 2010, we implemented two restructurings that resulted in an overall reduction in our workforce by 386 employees.
-In March 2011, we implemented an additional restructuring that resulted in further reductions in 2011.
-Taking into consideration employees who have since been recalled, there has been an aggregate reduction in headcount from the 2010 and 2011 restructurings of 402 employees.
-We anticipate that we will incur additional restructuring charges through the end of 2017 in connection with the implementation of these restructurings.
+As a consequence of our decision to focus our proprietary resources and development efforts on the late-stage development and commercialization of cabozantinib, we implemented additional restructurings in both in March 2011 and May 2012, that resulted in further reductions to our workforce.
+The aggregate reduction in headcount from the Restructurings is 422 employees.
+We have recorded aggregate restructuring charges of \$43.9 million in connection with the Restructurings and anticipate that we will incur additional restructuring charges related to the exit of all or portions of three of our South San Francisco buildings.
+These charges will be recorded through the end of the building lease terms, the last of which ends in 2017.

-As part of our restructurings, in 2011 we entered into two sublease agreements for portions of one of our buildings in South San Francisco, California.
-We are still assessing our ability to sublease portions of our facilities in light of the workforce reduction as well as the potential for sublease income.
+As part of the Restructurings, in 2011 we entered into two sublease agreements for portions of one of our buildings in South San Francisco, California.
+We are still assessing our ability to sublease portions of our facilities in light of the workforce reductions as well as the potential for sublease income.
 Estimates for sublease income would require significant assumptions regarding the time required to contract with subtenants, the amount of idle space we would be able to sublease and potential future sublease rates.
 If we are able to vacate portions of our facilities, we would need to continue to update our estimate of the lease exit costs in our financial statements until we were able to negotiate an exit to the lease or negotiate a sublease for the remaining term of the lease.